 Figure 15-1 shows a CP-6 distributed real-time system, illustrating some of the possible hardware connections.
 A single CP-6 host processor is connected to five real-time and communications processors.
 Local processors for real-time and communications, labeled RP and CP respectively, are connected to the host through a special coupler.
 This coupler provides one megabyte half-duplex data transfer over a 75-foot multiwire cable.
 Remote real-time and communications processors, labeled RRP and RCP respectively, are connected over communications facilities, either dedicated or switched.
-Individual connections are limited by microcode processing time to 72K bytes/second (and lower figures for complex line disciplines).
+Individual connections are limited by the communication medium.
+Speeds up to 72K bytes are possible with standard X.25 hardware; T1 speeds are possible with the SLCC (Single Line Communications Controller).
 However, multiple lines may connect processors for both increased bandwidth and reliability.